oat-sa/taohub-articles/forge/wiki/tao-mac.md

 https://www.mamp.info/en/downloads/

-    #Double click the downloaded .pkg file to start the MAMP (web server) installation{#double-click-the-downloaded-pkg-file-to-start-the-mamp-web-server-installation}
+    # Double click the downloaded .pkg file to start the MAMP (web server) installation
     By default the downloaded .pkg file will be located into your Downloads folder

 ![](../resources/pkgfile.png)

 ![](../resources/mamp.png)

-    #Proceed with the Mamp installation using the default options unless you know what you are doing{#proceed-with-the-mamp-installation-using-the-default-options-unless-you-know-what-you-are-doing}
+    # Proceed with the Mamp installation using the default options unless you know what you are doing
     (So click on "Continue", until you reach the end)
-    #Agree to the license terms{#agree-to-the-license-terms}
+    # Agree to the license terms

- When you are prompted for how to install the software, you may have to confirm by clicking on the "install for all users"
+    # When you are prompted for how to install the software, you may have to confirm by clicking on the "install for all users"
-    #You may also be prompted for a password: this is the password of an administrator account of your Mac{#you-may-also-be-prompted-for-a-password-this-is-the-password-of-an-administrator-account-of-your-mac}
+    # You may also be prompted for a password: this is the password of an administrator account of your Mac

 Congratulations!
 You have now your MAMP successfully installed, you may now launch it.

-    #Double click the MAMP icon from your Applications directory (located at /Applications/MAMP/or from your dock bar){#double-click-the-mamp-icon-from-your-applications-directory-located-at-applicationsmampor-from-your-dock-bar}
+    # Double click the MAMP icon from your Applications directory (located at /Applications/MAMP/or from your dock bar)

- You may be suggsted by MAMP vendor to switch to a pro version, for the purpose of this tutorial, we recommend you to stick to the normal MAMP version
+    # You may be suggsted by MAMP vendor to switch to a pro version, for the purpose of this tutorial, we recommend you to stick to the normal MAMP version
-    #Click the "Start servers", the boxes near "Apache server" and "MySQL server" in the top right corner should switch to green ones{#click-the-start-servers-the-boxes-near-apache-server-and-mysql-server-in-the-top-right-corner-should-switch-to-green-ones}
+    # Click the "Start servers", the boxes near "Apache server" and "MySQL server" in the top right corner should switch to green ones

 ![](../resources/StartingMamp.png)